 And so, as we’re starting in the middle of the whole Shannara milieu, for some reason, the plot goes like this.
 There is a tree called the Ellcrys, (pronounced el-creeez by John Rhys-Davies, who plays Eventine Elessedil, king of the elves.) this sapient tree is magical, and forms a boundary called the forbidding, which keeps the demons in their own world.
 Each year the tree chooses its own carers.
 This year it chooses a female carer for the first time, one Amberle Elessedil, granddaughter of the king.

-Meanwhile a half-elf called Wil Ohmsford is told by the druid Allanon that he’s actually Wil Ohmsford, the last living Ohmsford and keeper of the above mentioned elfstones and rightful owner of the sword of Shannara, (which is, literally, another story.)
+Meanwhile a half-elf called Wil Ohmsford is told by the druid Allanon that he’s actually Wil Ohmsford, the last living Ohmsford and keeper of the previously mentioned elfstones and rightful owner of the sword of Shannara, (which is, literally, another story.)
 The stones are powerfully magical, but can only be used by those of the right bloodline.
 (And at key moments in the script of course.)

 Back at the big tree thing Amberle is told by the Ellcrys it’s dying, and she needs to take a seed from within it to a place called Safehold, to quicken a new Ellcrys.
 As the tree begins to shed leaves, the Dagda Mor, referred to sometimes as simply Dagda Mor, king of the demons, escapes the forbidding and starts bringing through his army, as well as causing all sorts of trouble for the elves.

 Yes, that’s some plot, and not even all of it.
 There is also a Rover girl called Eretria, (pronounced eritrea by most of the cast) who joins them on their quest, some political rivalry and inter-race shenanigans between gnomes, elves, humans, and trolls.

 So is it any good?
 I hear you ask.